-Since 2004, the NYU Langone Fertility Center’s Fertility Preservation Program has been at the forefront of helping women and couples have babies when the time is right.
-Fertility preservation for women can be achieved through either egg freezing—also known as oocyte cryopreservation—or embryo banking, which is when eggs are combined with sperm prior to storage.
+Since 2004, the Egg Freezing and Embryo Banking Program at the NYU Langone Fertility Center has been at the forefront of helping individuals and couples have babies when the time is right.
+Fertility preservation can be achieved through either egg freezing—also known as oocyte cryopreservation—or embryo banking, which is when eggs are combined with sperm before storage.

-Our internationally renowned program is led by Dr. James Grifo, an expert in the field.
+Our internationally renowned program is led by Dr. James A. Grifo, an expert in the field.

 Choosing Fertility Preservation

 Most people consider fertility preservation when parenthood is not possible or desirable at the present time.
 A woman is born with all the eggs she will ever have.
-Eggs released when she is younger are most often of better quality and more likely to result in a healthy pregnancy.
-Egg freezing or embryo banking allows a woman to preserve her fertility at her current age, so she can become a parent when she is ready.
+Eggs released when a person is younger are most often of better quality and more likely to result in a healthy pregnancy.
+Egg freezing or embryo banking allows people to preserve their fertility at their current age, and try to become a parent when they are ready.

-A woman may choose to preserve fertility for many reasons.
-She may be receiving medical treatment, such as chemotherapy, surgery, or radiation therapy.
-Certain medical conditions—including endometriosis, large or recurring ovarian cysts, or, rarely, mosaic Turner syndrome—can negatively impact a woman’s reproductive potential.
+Fertility preservation may be chosen for many reasons.
+A person may be receiving medical treatment, such as chemotherapy, surgery, or radiation therapy.
+Certain medical conditions—including endometriosis, large or recurring ovarian cysts, or, rarely, mosaic Turner syndrome—can negatively impact reproductive potential.

-Having a progressive disease, such as systemic lupus erythematosus, renal disease, or sickle cell disease, can also prompt a woman to seek fertility preservation.
-There are also many personal or professional reasons a woman might choose to freeze eggs or embryos: lack of a male partner, a recent or pending divorce, financial uncertainty, job constraints, military deployment, and a host of other life events.
+Having a progressive disease, such as systemic lupus erythematosus, renal disease, or sickle cell disease, can also prompt someone to seek fertility preservation.
+There are also many personal or professional reasons a person might choose to freeze eggs or embryos: lack of a partner, a recent or pending divorce, financial uncertainty, job constraints, military deployment, and a host of other life events.
 Both eggs and embryos can be stored indefinitely.